Torture-slayings case: Prosecutors seek effective death sentence for Eric Boyd

 If McGee agrees to run Boyd's terms consecutively, Boyd faces scores of additional years in prison, far more than he possibly could survive.

-"The defendant is a dangerous offender who has an extensive prior criminal history, and he has devoted his life to criminal activity," the state declares in a sentencing memo filed last week.
+"The defendant is a dangerous offender who has an extensive prior criminal history, and he has devoted his life to criminal activity," the state declared in a sentencing memo filed last week.

 Prosecutors conclude in the memo: "The facts of this case coupled with the defendant's extensive criminal history call for an extensive penitentiary sentence."